browserengineering/book/book/forms.md

     body = "{} {} HTTP/1.0\r\n".format(method, path)
 ```

-Then we need to send the `Content-Length` header, which is mandatory
-on `POST` requests:
+If there it's a `POST` request, the `Content-Length` header is mandatory:

 ``` {.python}
 def request(url, payload=None):